entropy-lab/entropylab-docs-open/end_user/docs/pipeline/getting_started.md

 experiment = Graph(resources=None, graph={node1}, story="run_a")
 ```

 There are some explanations in order here.
 You can see that this graph
 has the `resources` parameter set to `None`, but we have not defined
 resources yet.
 We also didn't say anything about the `story` associated
 with a graph.
 But let's ignore that for now.

+!!! warning

+    If you don't add resources, no resutls are saved to the DB.
+    At the moment there is no default DB.
+    Tell us if you think this is the wrong choice, but we think it makes sense as sometimes you are just screwing around
+    in the lab.

 We can now run the graph, saving the results to `handle`